MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 This category contains the following fields:

   - **Branch** - The branch that the given build came from.
 Allows us to determine what type of branch a given build came from so that we can correctly target fixes.
   - **InstallType** - An enumerator that identifies how the user installed the application.
-Allows us to determine if specific install mechanisms are creating issues that are not seen in other installation mechanisms.
+Allows us to determine if specific install mechanisms are creating issues that aren't seen in other installation mechanisms.
   - **Name** - The name of the application that is providing the data.
 Allows us to identify which application is showing an issue so we know how to address it.
   - **Platform** - The broad classification of the platform on which the app is running.
 Allows us to identify on which platforms an issue may be occurring so that we can correctly prioritize the issue.
   - **Version** - The version of the application.
 Allows us to identify which versions of the product are showing an issue so that we can correctly prioritize it.